PocketMouseApp/touchpad-service/README.md

 ---

-## System Tray
+## Distribution

-The application runs in the system tray and provides:

-* Connection status indicator
-* Local IP address and port
-* Option to exit the application
+Prebuilt executables are available in the Releases section.

+You can also build the executable yourself using PyInstaller.

 ---

-## Distribution
+## License

-Prebuilt executables are available in the Releases section for users who prefer not to run the application from source.
+MIT License

 ---